datacarpentry/r-socialsci/episodes/01-R basics.md

 ~~~
 {: .output}

 All of the above will remove missing data.
 You need to take care when using them because in a dataset of data with many rows, only the rows without any missing data will be retained.
-It could bethat the missing data was only in element that you were not hoping to analyse anyway, so their presenece wouldn't be a problem.
+It could be that the missing data was only in element that you were not hoping to analyse anyway, so their presence wouldn't be a problem.

 ## Replacing missing values